-- This fortnight, RSV notification rates decreased in most jurisdictions, compared with the previous fortnight, except in the Australian Capital Territory, South Australia and Victoria where an increase was observed (Figure 11). - Until the most recent fortnight, in the year to date, RSV notifications have followed an increasing trend in all jurisdictions except Western Australia, where notification rates have remained comparatively low and stable (Figure 11). - In the year to date, RSV notification rates have been highest in New South Wales, followed by the Northern Territory (Table 1).
+- This fortnight, RSV notification rates increased in the Australian Capital Territory, New South Wales and Victoria most jurisdictions, compared with the previous fortnight.
+RSV notification rates in Queensland, South Australia, Tasmania and Western Australia remained relatively stable and the Northern Territory has shown a decreasing trend since mid-April 2024 (Figure 11). - Since the beginning of 2024, RSV notifications have followed an increasing trend in all jurisdictions except Western Australia, where notification rates have remained comparatively low and stable (Figure 11).
+In the year to date, RSV notification rates have been highest in New South Wales, followed by the Northern Territory (Table 1).